hgwelliver/Biofeedback-AI/README.md

-## Somatic Echoes is an AI-powered anatomical feedback application.
+## An AI-powered anatomical feedback application.

 Users can locate the area of the body where there is ache, tension, warmth, numbness, and a variety of other symptoms.
 After making selections about energy level and context, AI will consolidate an answer rooted in physical therapy and anatomy.